-- 3. Ensure THROTTLE AND SHIFT CONTROL lever(s) is in the neutral position and the neutral indicator is illuminated (see Figure 3.2.1 and Figure 3.3.1). - 4.
+- 3. Ensure GEAR SHIFT AND THROTTLE CONTROL lever(s) is in the neutral position and the neutral indicator is illuminated (see Figure 3.2.1 and Figure 3.3.1). - 4.
 Using the engine trim switch(es) (see Figure 3.3.1), ensure lower unit of engine is in the water. - 5.
 Insert one end of lanyard into engine emergency stop switch (see Figure 3.2.1) and the opposite end attach to self (operator). - 6.
-Press START/STOP ALL ENGINES button on throttle and shift control (see Figure 3.3.1).
+Press START/STOP ALL ENGINES button on gear shift and throttle control (see Figure 3.3.1).
 The electronic starting system automatically cranks engine for starting.
 If engine fails to start, the system stops cranking.
 Press start/stop button again until engine starts.